We are now selling firewood! Get more information here.

 • Hedge Cutter (trimmer) – For cutting the surrounding plants that are in your way of cutting the stump.

-Follow these steps and you’ll have a stump-free yard in no time!
+Follow these steps and you’ll have a stump-free yard with an improved landscape in no time!

 Share this post